python/devguide/setup.rst

 files or directories.
 These do not necessarily mean that Python failed to build.
 If you prefer, you can exclude the offending projects from the build process by unchecking them inside the :menuselection:`Build --> Configuration Manager...` settings.
+You can also use the script :file:`Tools\buildbot\external.bat` or :file:`Tools\buildbot\external-amd64.bat` (as applicable) to download and compile missing dependencies.

 Once built you might want to set Python as a startup project.
 Pressing F5 in Visual Studio, or choosing Start Debugging from the Debug menu, will launch